How to Add a Second Monitor to Your Setup

 Windows 7, 8, and 10 accept dual monitors, but you need to ensure that the video card on your desktop and laptop has the right ports to allow such computing.
 It is an easy task to check out any PC’s video card and look up appropriate video output connections.

-How To Find a Video Card on a Desktop?
+How to Find a Video Card on a Desktop

 Look at the back of your desktop or on its inferior bottom panel, and check for idle ports of any type.
 If there is a video port apart from the one occupied by the cable linking your pc to the primary monitor, then you can easily connect to another monitor.

-How To Check for a Video Card on a Laptop?
+How to Check for a Video Card on a Laptop

 Check onto your laptop’s side panel for video output ports.
 Every laptop with this accessory can support a secondary monitor.

-A Step-By-Step Guide To Connecting the Second Monitor
+A Step-By-Step Guide to Connecting the Second Monitor

 After getting through the planning and cross-checking prior to dual monitor setup, follow the easy breakdown of steps given below for a successful desktop split up.
 Note that the following directions are exclusive to Windows 7, 8, and 10.